NZeauu/tvrecap/README.md

 1. Clone the repository to your local machine or server
 2. Create a new database and import the `model.sql` file to create the tables.
 ${\textcolor{red}{WARNING}}$: This will overwrite any existing tables with the same name.
 This is a MariaDB database, so it may not work with other SQL databases.
-3. PLEASE A `constants.php` FILE INTO THE PHP DIRECTORY WITH THIS CONTENT:
+3. PLEASE ADD A `constants.php` FILE INTO THE PHP DIRECTORY WITH THIS CONTENT:
 ```
 // Change the values with your login informations
 <?php